Perceptual spaces and their symmetries: The geometry of color space: Methods

-If $J(\bm{x})$ is diagonal, and in addition, the term $J_{ii}(\bm{x})$ only depends on the component $x_i$, the space of colors has zero curvature.
+If $J(\bm{x})$ is diagonal, and in addition, the term $J_{ii}(\bm{x})$ only depends on the component $x_i$ (as verified by \cite{Krauskopf1992}), the space of colors has zero curvature.
 In this case, a coordinate transformation $\bm{x} \to \bm{x}'$ exists, such that the transformed metric is Euclidean.
 In Euclidean spaces, all geodesics are straight lines, which greatly simplifies the perceptual shift produced by surrounds, as explained below.
-In the new coordinates, the discrimination ability of the observer is isotropic and homogeneous, that is, all ellipsoids are turned into spheres, and all spheres have the same size.
-These are the coordinates that most naturally reveal the the perceptual abilities of the subject, and are therefore here called the {\em natural} coordinates of the observer.
-It is easy to prove that the function instantiating the transformation to the natural coordinates is
+In the new coordinates, the discrimination ability of the observer is isotropic and homogeneous, that is, all discrimination ellipses become circles, and all circles have the same size.
+These are the coordinates that most naturally reveal the perceptual abilities of the subject, and are therefore here called the {\em perceptual} coordinates of the observer.
+It is easy to prove that the function instantiating the transformation to the perceptual coordinates is

 where $d(\bm{x}^p, \bm{x}^q)$ is the distance between colors $\bm{x}^p$ and $\bm{x}^q$, and $\bm{x}^0$ is the origin of the new system of coordinates ($\bm{x}'(\bm{x}^0) = \bm{0}$) and may be chosen arbitrarily.